Monday, January 26, 2026

 We usually don't give much thought when it comes to background applications.
 That is until our Zoom meeting goes glitchy or we receive a error.

-Reducing background tasks reduces processor load.
+Preventing these programs from starting reduces processor load.
 Reducing processor load equates to a cooler running processor.
 A cooler running processor is..... well.... you get the hint.

-Which apps should you keep running?
-Well..... it's recommended to keep Settings, any Printing Apps, Microsoft Store, and of course Windows Security turned on.
+Well..... it's recommended to keep Settings, any Printing Apps, and of course Windows Security turned on.

 Any other apps you could turn off to reduce processor time/load.